How To Start A Cleaning Business In 9 Steps

 7) Set Your Rate

-Congrats, you’ve reached the home stretch of starting a cleaning business!
+Congrats, you’ve reached the home stretch of how to start a cleaning business!
 Only a few steps left, the first of which is to set your rate.

 When considering what to charge for your services, don’t just settle on an hourly rate that you — the one doing the cleaning — would like to be paid.
 You need to also factor in such variables as time, taxes, supplies, overhead, and profit/markup.